NullVoxPopuli/react-vs-ember/state-management/README.md

 The following structure is the 'ducks' structure mentioned in the redux docs -- it's really a feature-based domain-concept layout that focuses on grouping related behavior rather than grouping by 'the type of the thing' (all actions in an 'actions' folder, for example).

-To see implementation details, specifically for managing imports and (re)exports, the code is available for browsing [here on github](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management/ember-redux/src/redux-store).
+To see implementation details, specifically for managing imports and (re)exports, the code is available for browsing [here](https://github.com/NullVoxPopuli/react-vs-ember/tree/master/state-management/ember-redux/src/redux-store).

 ```bash
 redux-store/